luclib/CppBeginBeyond/CppMasterCheatsheet.md

 You entered 100, 200
 ```

-Characters written from the keyboard are stored in an intermediate buffer.
+Characters written from the keyboard are firststored in an intermediate buffer.
 Once the compiler reads that piece of input, it will store it in a variable, ignoring any _whitespace characters_ inserted before or after it.

 > **Warning**: `cin` _cannot_ read more than one piece of input at at time.
 >
-> Therefore, the following input will result in the first two inputs being stored in the separate `int` variables, thus skipping the second prompt entirely and executing the last code statement prior to `return 0`.
+> Therefore, the following input will result in the first two inputs being stored in separate `int` variables, thus skipping the second prompt entirely and executing the last code statement prior to `return 0`.
 >
 > ```
 > Enter a first integer: 100 200> Enter a second integer: You > entered 100, 200
 > ```

 #### Downcasting numerical data
 If you enter a double value for an integer number, then the compiler will read the number in front of the decimal point and store that as the integer, thus losing accuracy on the value stored in the variable.

-Next, it will store the remainder, 0.5, as a double and skip the second prompt entirely.
+Next, it will store the remainder, 0.5, as a double

 ```cpp
 cout << "Enter a integer: ";